chikondi1/finalproject/README.md

 C is what’s called a low-level language and more machine oriented, so it’s easier for a machine to read but harder for a human to understand.
 It is put through a compiler and then an executor and the output does not have to go through an IDE.

 When using POP

-easy to add new classes without changing functions that already exist (high level).
+it is easy to add new classes without changing functions that already exist (high level).
 Method to structure a program by grouping behaviours into objects in order to solve problems

 Use modular units that are blocks of code that can easily be changed or added without disrupting the operation